-Liquid Grounds is a multidisciplinary artwork of glass objects and a silent video film.
-It offers a micro-perspective on belonging and dwelling, rooted in the notion of "ground."
-The glass objects are cast from sections of an old wooden floor from my former home in Amsterdam North—an area deeply shaped by gentrification.
-These vary in size with mostly round, organic shapes; when viewed like through a glass paperweight or camera lens, their undersides reveal fossil-like imprints of that domestic space, acting as a specimen case or miniature museum that encapsulates traces of life tied to place and time.
-In this way, the glass becomes both artifact and lens for observing its own history.
+Liquid Grounds is a multidisciplinary work combining glass objects and a silent video, offering a micro-perspective on belonging and dwelling rooted in the notion of “ground” connecting land, water, and memory in poetic motion.
+The glass objects are cast from sections of an old wooden floor from the artist’s former home in Amsterdam North, a neighborhood shaped by gentrification.
+Varying in size with mostly round, organic forms, their undersides reveal fossil-like imprints of domestic life, functioning as miniature museum specimens that preserve traces of time and place.
+In this way, the glass serves as both artifact and lens, observing its own history.

 video stills